sagar-jadhav/go-examples/time.md

 # Time

-The example demonstrates the various things you can do with time in Go
+The example demonstrates the various things you can do with time in Go.

 When formatting time, you can use one of the [format constants](https://golang.org/pkg/time/#pkg-constants), or write your own using the following options: